 The ShakeOut is free and open to the public, and participants include individuals, schools, businesses, local and state government agencies, and many other groups.
 To take part in the ShakeOut, individuals and organizations are asked to join the drill by registering to participate www.shakeout.org.
 Once registered, participants receive regular information on how to plan their drill and become better prepared for earthquakes and other disasters.

-The Great Central U.S. ShakeOut is being coordinated by CUSEC and our Member and Associate States, the Federal Emergency Management Agency, the U.S. Geological Survey, and dozens of other partners.
+The Great Central U.S. ShakeOut is coordinated by CUSEC and our Member and Associate States, the Federal Emergency Management Agency, the U.S. Geological Survey, and dozens of other partners.
 ShakeOut is coordinated globally by the Southern California Earthquake Center in Los Angeles, California.